 - Eliminating all dairy

-- Keeping body alkaline with plenty fruit and veg
+- Keeping body alkaline with plenty of fruit and veg

 - Apple cider vinegar